firehydrant/prose_mirror/README.md

 - Markdown serialization for lists and code blocks may not produce perfect output in all cases.
 Contributions to improve this are welcome.
 - Complex document structures like nested lists, linked images, and tables have varying levels of support:
   - Basic formatting (bold, italic, links) works well
-  - Blockquotes with lists have limited formatting
+  - Blockquotes with lists now have improved formatting
-  - Nested lists now have improved indentation but still add extra markers
+  - Nested lists have significantly improved indentation and spacing
-  - Complex alternating list types (switching between ordered and bullet lists) may produce suboptimal formatting
+  - Complex alternating list types (switching between ordered and bullet lists) now render with better formatting
   - Tables are not currently supported
 - Custom mark types (beyond the standard strong, em, link, code) may not be properly rendered